Horace Capron: Japan

-Capron was asked by Kiyotaka Kuroda, a vice-chairman of the Hokkaidō Development Commission (開拓使, Kaitakushi) visiting the United States, to be a special advisor to the commission in Hokkaidō, Japan.
+Capron was asked by Kuroda Kiyotaka, a vice-chairman of the Hokkaidō Development Commission (開拓使, Kaitakushi) visiting the United States, to be a special advisor to the commission, and aid in the colonization of Hokkaido.
 Capron agreed and travelled to Hokkaidō 1870–71 as a foreign advisor.
 The Japanese government paid him $10,000 plus expenses to undertake this mission, which was a tremendous sum for the time.
 Capron needed the money, as his son Osmond had been blinded in a hotel fire, and now depended on Capron for support.

 Capron spent four years in Hokkaidō, suggesting numerous ways that the frontier island could be developed.
 He introduced large-scale farming with American methods and farming implements, imported seeds for western fruits, vegetables and crops, and introduced livestock, including his favorite Devon and Durham cattle.
 He established experimental farms, had the land surveyed for mineral deposits and farming opportunities, and recommended water, mill, and road improvements.
 His recommendation that wheat and rye be planted in Hokkaidō due to similarities in climate with parts of the United States also led to the establishment of Sapporo Beer, one of Japan's first breweries.
 He contributed to the urban planning for Sapporo city with an American-style grid plan with streets at right-angles to form city blocks.

 Capron's tenure in Japan was not without controversy.
 Articles appeared in both Japan and the United States by former associates attacking his work and his personal competency.
 He was often frustrated with delays in the implementation of his suggestions, or on occasion the rejection of his suggestions by more conservative members of the government.
 However, Kuroda Kiyotaka, future Prime Minister of Japan, was a close and trusted friend.
 Capron admired the Ainu of Hokkaidō, whom he compared favorably to his experiences with Native Americans.
 From his journals, it appears that he also admired the Japanese, although he regarded them as semi-barbaric, and firmly believed that rapid adoption of Western culture would be in Japan's best interest.

+Frustrated with obstacles to his efforts, Capron returned home in 1875, though believed he had set Japan on the path of an agricultural revolution.

 During his stay in Japan, Capron was honored with three audiences with Emperor Meiji, who took a close personal interest in his work in the development of Hokkaidō.
 In 1884, nine years after he departed Japan, Horace Capron was awarded the Order of the Rising Sun (2nd class) for his services in transforming Hokkaidō.